The first step in finding a Medicare doctor is understanding which types of providers are included in Medicare coverage.

 Hospitals:

-Many different hospitals are covered under Medicare (critical access, children’s hospitals, long-term care, etc.) that offer all types of services (medical, surgical, psychiatric, etc.).
+Many hospitals are covered under Medicare (critical access, children’s hospitals, long-term care, etc.) that offer all types of services (medical, surgical, psychiatric, etc.).

 Home Health Care: